dkgrieshammer/BottLock/readme.md

 ## Testing
 Content of *webstuff* goes to your server; JsonWebserver.ino goes onto your Uno.
+Of corse the $.ajax requests ip number needs to be adjusted to your network;

 ## NOTES
 - Uno or Mega is needed since the ram of 168 is to small;